ironman5366/learn-blog/index.md

 You might think that's some fancy shit.

 But in reality, that sentence, minus the pretentious terminology is "Oh, I'm teaching a program to take two lists of input, sort it, and guess what kind of thing it is.
 If it's wrong, it figures out where it went wrong, and tries again"

+And, in reality, thanks to how much machine learning has advanced, I'm probably doing this in about 20 lines of code